bplmaps/cartinal/guides/making-sense-maps-data/session-1/part-2.md

 * Pick a place that's important to you.
     * It could be where you live, your school, or another familiar location.
 * Grab a piece of paper and take 5 minutes to draw this place.
-* Add as much information as you can about this place.
-    * Feel free to add colors, explanations, labels and whatever else comes to mind!
+* Add as much information as you can about this place—colors, explanations, labels and whatever else comes to mind!